brianlaihkhk/sample-multi-channel-chatroom/README.md

 - [Broadcast (Broadcast client chat message)] - non-AWS solution only
     - nodeJs
+    - expressJs
     - kafkaJs (if using Apache Kafka)
     - AWS.kinesis (if using AWS Kinesis)
     - Websocket
     - Docker

-- [Message (Message archieve retriever)]
-    - nodeJs
+- [Message (Store message to MongoDB from message broker)]
-    - kafkaJs
+    - kafkaJs (if using Apache Kafka / AWS MSK)
-    - Mongoose
+    - AWS.kinesis (if using AWS Kinesis)
     - (AWS Solution) Serverless
     - (non-AWS Solution) Docker